How to manage secrets

 These credentials come from PAM Core.

-2. In the Ephemeral credentials modal, select the ephemeral credentials that will be part of the secret and click Add.
+2. In the Ephemeral credentials modal, select the cloud credentials that will be part of the secret and click Add.

-2. When you click the plus button, two fields appear in the list below:
+2. By clicking on the Add button, two fields appear in the list below:

-1. Key: fill in the value of the key name.
+1. Key: fill in the value to the key name.

 2. Value: fill in the value of the key.

-You manage these time intervals using the Active and Renew every X minutes parameters.
+You manage these time intervals through the parameters: Enabled and Minutes between each renewal.

 Important

 • When the information expires, it's deleted.
-However, some information, such as access keys, can no longer be recovered.
+However, some information, such as access keys, cannot be retrieved.

-• Only PAM Core or Cloud IAM access group users can add cloud credentials and credentials for registering a secret.
+• Only users who are part of the PAM Core or Cloud IAM access group can add cloud credentials and credentials to register a secret.

-• Ephemeral Credentials are provisioned by senhasegura directly at the destination via Dynamic provisioning.
-Once the credential has been rotated, the DSM won't delete the old Cloud credentials and Ephemeral Credentials information.
+• The Ephemeral credentials are provisioned by Segura directly at the destination through Dynamic Provisioning.
+After credential rotation, the DSM won't delete the old information from Cloud Credentials and Ephemeral Credentials.

 View a secret

-1. On senhasegura, in the upper left corner, click Grid Menu, represented by the nine squares, and select DevOps Secret Manager.
+1. On Segura, in the navigation bar, hover over the Products menu and select DevOps Secret Manager.

 2. In the side menu, select Secret Management > Secrets.

-1. On senhasegura, in the upper left corner, click Grid Menu, represented by the nine squares, and select DevOps Secret Manager.
+1. On Segura, in the navigation bar, hover over the Products menu and select DevOps Secret Manager.

 2. In the side menu, select Secret Management > Secrets.

-In the Secret history window, you can view the information and versions of the secret using the following fields:
+In the Secret Version screen, you can view the following information about secret:

-2. Engine: engine of the secret.
+2. Engine: engine do secret.
 The default engine is Generic.

 4. In the Versions section:

-2. Date: date and time when this secret version was created.
+2. Date: date and time when this version of the secret was created.

 3. Actions:

-1. On senhasegura, in the upper left corner, click Grid Menu, represented by the nine squares, and select DevOps Secret Manager.
+1. On Segura, in the navigation bar, hover over the Products menu and select DevOps Secret Manager.

 2. In the side menu, select Secret Management > Secrets.

-3. In the list, identify the secret you want to view and, in the Action column, select Update, represented by the pencil and paper icon.
+3. In the listing, identify the secret you want to view and click the Actions button.

-4. In the Secret Configuration window, change the information you need to change and click Save.
+5. In the Secret configuration screen, change the information you need to change and click Save following the same flow indicated for the Secret registration.

 Compare two versions of a secret

-1. On senhasegura, in the upper left corner, click Grid Menu, represented by the nine squares, and select DevOps Secret Manager.
+1. On Segura, in the navigation bar, hover over the Products menu and select DevOps Secret Manager.

 2. In the side menu, select Secret Management > Secrets.

-2. In the To drop-down menu, select the version that will be compared with the selected version in From.
+7. In the To drop-down menu, select the version that will be compared to the version selected in From.

-3. You can’t compare a smaller version with a larger version.
-The version number in From menu must always be greater than in To menu.
+1. It isn't possible to compare a smaller version with a larger version, that is, the version number in From must always be greater than the version number in To.

-The changes will be shown according to the fields that have been altered.
-The display of changes between versions follows the pattern in DIFF programs, with additions in green and deletions in red.
+The changes will be shown according to the fields that have been changed.
+The visualization of the changes between the versions follows the pattern we have in the DIFF programs, with the inclusions being shown in green and the exclusions being shown in red.

-1. On senhasegura, in the upper left corner, click Grid Menu, represented by the nine squares, and select DevOps Secret Manager.
+1. On Segura, in the navigation bar, hover over the Products menu and select DevOps Secret Manager.

 2. In the side menu, select Secret Management > Secrets.